EventRegistrationSystem/Tecket-Backend/docs/PROJECT_SUMMARY.md

 1.  **Registration Management (Admin/Organizer - Backend & Frontend):**
     *   **Backend:**
         *   **Read APIs (View/Search): COMPLETED.** Endpoints for admins/organizers to view and search registration details (list for event, list all for admin, get by ID) are implemented.
+        *   **Update Status API: COMPLETED.** `PATCH /api/registrations/:registrationId/status` implemented.
-        *   **Next Backend Steps:** Implement update/action APIs (e.g., update status, limited edits, export).
+        *   **Next Backend Steps:** Implement other update/action APIs (e.g., limited edits, export).
-    *   **Frontend:** Develop UI components for these registration management features, starting with integrating the completed read APIs.
+    *   **Frontend:** Develop UI components for these registration management features, starting with integrating the completed read APIs and the update status API.
 2.  **Support New Question Types (Backend & Frontend):**
     *   **Backend:** Update Prisma schema (`QuestionType` enum, add `options` field to `Question` model for choices).
 Modify services and DTOs to handle at least one new type (e.g., multiple-choice/dropdown) including storage and retrieval of options.
     *   **Frontend:** Update event creation/question management UI to allow organizers to define new question types and their options.
 Update registration questionnaire form to render these new types.